mark-blackmore/Experiments/14_hadley_stat405_rice.md

 ```

 Think about them first, then input to <http://strfriend.com/> or <http://xenon.stanford.edu/~xusch/regexp/analyzer.html> (select java for language - it's closest to R for regexps)

+### New features

+-   () group parts of a regular expression
+-   . matches any character
+-   (. specifically matches .)
+-   matches a digit, matches a space
+-   Other characters that need to be escaped: $,^